-Stakeholder Comment Raised GLC Response Where Addressed interpretation on behalf of a contractor and self-assessment of historical archaeological finds as not 'relics' and therefore not protected/reportable.
+Stakeholder Comment Raised GLC Response Where Addressed examples, while not unreasonable, leaves potential for interpretation on behalf of a contractor and self-assessment of historical archaeological finds as not 'relics' and therefore not protected/reportable.
 It is noted that Section 2.2.1 of Attachment 2 correctly refers to the legal definition of the term 'relic' under Section 4(1) of the Heritage Act 1977 as: 'any deposit, artefact, object or material evidence that: (a) relates to the settlement of the area that comprises New South Wales, not being Aboriginal settlement, and (b) is of State or local heritage significance.'
-Therefore, it must also be noted that similarly to the above, being material evidence and subject to their (local, State or none) significance for demonstrating the past, items such as the ones referred to above strictly as 'relics' (glass bottles, utensils, plates, cups, etc.) have the potential not to be assessed as - and therefore not to represent - relics under the relics provision of the Heritage Act 1977.
-The above also applies to Section 2.3 of Attachment 2, which discusses non-Aboriginal human skeletal remains older than 100 years automatically as relics.
-While unexpected finds of non-Aboriginal human skeletal remains have very high potential to represent relics and must be reported under Addressed s146 of the Heritage Act 1977, they can be
+Therefore, it must also be noted that similarly to the above, being material evidence and subject to their (local, State or none) significance for demonstrating the past, items such as the ones referred to above strictly as 'relics ' (glass bottles, utensils, plates, cups, etc.) have the potential not to be assessed as - and therefore not to represent - relics under the relics provision of the Heritage Act 1977.
+The above also applies to Section 2.3 of Attachment 2, which discusses non- Aboriginal human skeletal remains older than 100 years automatically as relics.
+While unexpected finds of non-Aboriginal human skeletal remains have very high potential to represent relics and must be reported under represent renes and must be reported under

-Stakeholder Comment Raised GLC Response Where Addressed defined as relics only subject to significance assessment of the remains themselves and/or the archaeological context of their discovery, and their historical and social implications against the relevant criteria. o It is noted that the unexpected finds procedure makes it clear that it would be in the expertise of the nominated Excavation Director/historical archaeologist to determine whether a given historical archaeological find represents a relic under the Heritage Act 1977, however due to the issues as stated above and with the purpose of eliminating any potential confusion, it is recommended that an update of the relevant terminology throughout the document be considered.
-Overall, the HMP as submitted, including the unexpected finds procedure, is sufficiently detailed to address the management of non-Aboriginal cultural heritage and historical archaeology for the Western Tunnelling Package of Sydney Metro West.
+Stakeholder Comment Raised GLC Response Where Addressed s146 of the Heritage Act 1977, they can be defined as relics only subject to significance assessment of the remains themselves and/or the archaeological context of their discovery, and their historical and social implications against the relevant criteria.
+It is noted that the Unexpected Heritage Finds Procedure makes it clear that it would be in the expertise of the nominated Excavation Director/historical archaeologist to determine whether a given historical archaeological find represents a relic under the Heritage Act 1977, however due to the issues as stated above and with the purpose of eliminating any potential confusion, it is recommended that an update of the relevant terminology throughout the document be considered.
+Overall, the HMP as submitted, including the Unexpected Heritage Finds Procedure, is sufficiently detailed to address the management of non-Aboriginal cultural heritage and historical archaeology for the Western Tunnelling Package of Sydney Metro West.
 Noted.
-N/A Cumberland City Council The Holroyd LEP 2013 has been superseded by the Cumberland LEP 2021.
-The CLEP 2021 reference ID for the Westmead Public School is I295.
-The heritage listings identified in the vicinity of Westmead Metro Station have been updated in line with the Cumberland Local Environment Plan 2021.
-Section 5.1.1.1
+N/A